sf-wdi-gaia/angular-intro/readme.md

 ###Challenge

-* Sort the Pokemon by nDex number.
+* Sort the Pokemon by nDex number (hint: look at the built-in angular filters).
-* Create an input tag so that I can search for a particular Pokemon.
+* Create an input tag so that I can search for a particular Pokemon (hint: checkout the `orderBy` filter in combination with an `ng-input`).

 ##Custom Filters

 We've been notified that there is a new set of Pokemon in an alternate universe consisting of arch-nemeses.
-Pikachu's arch nemesis is Uhcakip, while Snorlax's is Xalrons.
+Pikachu's arch nemesis is Uhcakip, while Snorlax's is Xalrons (the reverse name).

 First, Angular doesn't have a built-in `reverse` filter, so let's create one.